Aranya Agricultural Alternatives

 Participants who are elderly and/ or have special requirements, please contact Nina on ipcpdc2017 [at] gmail [dot] com about your accommodation before registering.

-The below schedule is tentative and might change before the start of the course.
+The below schedule is tentative and may change before the start of the course.
 The final schedule may also be subject to change as appropriate during the course and we ask participants to be flexible.
-Participants will be expected to adhere closely to the class timings to ensure a smooth running of the course and avoid unnecessary frustration.
+Participants will be expected to adhere closely to the class timings to ensure a smooth running of the course.

 |6:30||Optional morning practice (e.g. yoga)|